lcdb/lcdb-wrapper-tests/README.md

                     wrapper: {wrapper}
                 '''

     # Next we define a function that will be called right before running the
     # Snakefile.
 Here we use symlink_in_tempdir.
-We give it the temp filename
+We give it a dictionary mapping
-    # provided by the fixture, and make sure it gets symlinked to the file
+    # the temp filename provided by the fixture to its intended location as an
-    # "sample.fastq.gz" (our input file for  the rule in the test snakefile)
+    # input file for the Snakefile.
-    # within the temporary testing directory.

-    input_data_func = symlink_in_tempdir(sample1_se_fq, 'sample.fastq.gz')
+    input_data_func = symlink_in_tempdir(
+        {
+            sample1_se_fq: 'sample.fastq.gz'
+        }
+    )

     # Now we define a function that will test the output.
 It will be called